 - Bring together community partners that can enhance or amplify transformation efforts

 To build this inventory, the MHA and Discern have developed a survey of innovative care practices , which was sent to health care organizations on March 9.
-Responses are due by April 6.
-Discern will work with the MHA and the Stakeholder Innovation Group to analyze and organize the responses for consideration and potential implementation.
+Discern worked with the MHA and the Stakeholder Innovation Group to analyze and organize the responses for consideration and potential implementation.